Scruff (TV series)

-Scruff is a 2000 Catalan animated TV series by D'Ocon Films and La Galera.
-The series is based on a 1969 book by Josep Vallverdú.
+Scruff is a 2000 Catalan animated TV series by D'Ocon Films and La Galera based on a 1969 book by Josep Vallverdú.
 It depicts the life of a puppy, Scruff, who is adopted by a farmer named Peter.
 The show was directed by Antoni D'Ocón and distributed in English by BKN International.
-The animation is rendered using Toon Boom's Harmony software, through a method of creating traditional 2D animated characters over a 3D computer-generated background.
+The animation is rendered using Toon Boom software, through a method of creating traditional 2D animated characters over a 3D computer-generated background.

 The series had 105 episodes and was reprised in 6 feature films, including 2 Christmas specials.

 Premise

 Setting

 Following the loss of a tourist family's puppy, a long forest search ensues.
-The puppy is eventually located and adopted by a young country worker named Peter who takes the puppy to his aunt and uncle's farmhouse.
+The puppy is eventually located and adopted by a young country worker named Peter, who takes the puppy to his aunt and uncle's farmhouse.
 Peter then names the puppy Scruff.
 As Peter and his relatives spend time with Scruff, they discover his skills, including acrobatics and the ability to sniff out various forest fruits.

 Scruff lives amidst livestock, poultry, and two other dogs named Sanda and Tricks, who become his family over time.
 Each episode features a new adventure for Scruff.
 He learns about the farm from the animals and pets, and about the forest from the wild animals.
 In the village, he meets human beings.